sumitmalik51/purviewlab/modules/module11.md

 >
 > Self-hosted Integration Runtime (SHIR) is an implementation of IR that is installed on an on-premises machine or virtual machine within a virtual network.

-1. In the virtual machine, open the browser and navigate to the [integration runtime download page](https://www.microsoft.com/en-us/download/confirmation.aspx?id=39717).
+1. In the virtual machine, open the browser and navigate to this URL `https://www.microsoft.com/en-us/download/confirmation.aspx?id=39717` to download the integration runtime.
 If the download doesn't start automatically, download the latest version of the integraion runtime from the list presented.
 Click '**Run**' when the download begins.

    ![](../images/module11/shir-install-22.png)
    ![](../images/module11/shir-install-23.png)